fzaninotto/Faker/readme.md

 print_r($values); // [1, 4, null, 9, 5, null, null, 4, 6, null]

 // optional() accepts a weight argument to specify the probability of receiving the default value.
 // 0 will always return the default value; 1 will always return the provider.
-Default weight is 0.5.
+Default weight is 0.5 (50% chance).
 $faker->optional($weight = 0.1)->randomDigit; // 90% chance of NULL
 $faker->optional($weight = 0.9)->randomDigit; // 10% chance of NULL